+1. OMS-I

-- 1. OMS-I - The Student Affairs office will assign an individualized Faculty Advisor during orientation.
-That advisor will hold group discussions and individualized sessions for each advisee. - Career skills will be introduced as topics along with professionalism presentations in the "The Developing Physician" (TDP) course. - Various student interest clubs will host talks from local physician specialists in the area. - 2.
-OMS-II - Access to AAMC's "Careers in Medicine", an online career planning program, will be given to students early in their second year and maintained through the 4th year to provide additional support and assistance. - Student interest clubs will host talks from recently matched students in various specialties. - CV development presentations will be provided by the CC-RMM. - Associate Deans will provide sessions on high stakes board study skills prep.
+- The Student Affairs office will assign an individualized Faculty Advisor during orientation.
+That advisor will hold group discussions and individualized sessions for each advisee. - Career skills will be introduced as topics along with professionalism presentations in the "The Developing Physician" (TDP) course. - Various student interest clubs will host talks from local physician specialists in the area.